edulix/scala-js-basic-example/README.md

 - Integration with coverage for tests
   - Only works with Scala JVM, add Scala JS and maybe Scala Native support [TODO]
 - A github condition that makes unit test obligatory to pass before merging into master [TODO]
-- github condition that makes obligatory that code styling conforms to the specification [TODO]
+- github condition that makes obligatory that code styling conforms to the specification]
 - Symbol exports in Scala.js [TODO]

 ## How to run in the web browser